ppoliani/wt-js-libs/README.md

-# Winding Tree Javascript Libs
+# Winding Tree Javascript Libraries for Hotels

+A JS interface to WindingTree's Ethereum smart-contract system for Hotels.

 ## Install